Man holding a love-eyes emoji sign

 When I started to use emojis in subject lines, the advice was to always put your emoji at the end.
 The logic behind this was three-fold:

-1. It allowed for smoother reading, increasing the odds of the recipient reading the message
+- It allowed for smoother reading, increasing the odds of the recipient opening the email

 It seems that the majority of email subject lines still follow this protocol, with 73% of subject lines having an emoji at the end.